Kafka Mirroring with Kafka Connect

 Creating the connectors

-Navigate to the mirroring page for your Kafka Connect cluster on the console and click on Create New Mirror.
+Navigate to the mirroring page for your Kafka Connect cluster on the console and click Create New Mirror.

 Enter the required information.
 You will need to specify: